 Our latest Business Impact Workshop took us to Deka Lash, the quickly-expanding eyelash extension brand that owes much of their traction to social media.
 It’s no secret that Instagram, Facebook, Twitter and the like are critical components to a successful brand in 2019 -- but understanding how to actually use these platforms effectively isn’t quite so simple.

 Greg Forsythe is Deka Lash’s senior director of innovation and brand strategy.
-The importance of a role like this can’t be understated for a company that brand markets to Gen Z. The new influx of consumers have grown up on social media.
+The importance of a role like this can’t be understated for a company that brand markets to Gen Z. The new influx of consumers has grown up on social media.
 They see right through inauthenticity, and, to be blunt, they have little interest in brands that don’t “get” how to use trendy platforms like Instagram.

 It’s worth noting, too, that Greg has taken some cues from his own teenage daughter.
 Combining his first-hand research and business prowess has helped Deka Lash become a rising power player in the beauty industry.

 Great news: Your product has already developed an enthusiastic fanbase.
 Congrats!
 The next step is carefully identifying which of those fans are influencers who can help you attract even more excited customers.

 The best influencers, Greg explained, are already in your database.
 They’re vocal fans of the product who purchase it -- repeatedly.
 Most companies make the tempting but fruitless mistake of looking outside their existing clientele for potential influencers.
 That’s a tedious process: You’re combing through photos, hashtags, tweets, and, perhaps most frustratingly, devoted customers of competitors.
 After identifying these people, who are currently total strangers to your brand, all of the weight falls on you to convert them into genuine ambassadors.